An Additivity theorem for cobordism categories: Proof of the local-to-global principle

 We start by recalling the concept of a Reedy fibration.
 For a semi-simplicial space $X$, and a semi-simplicial set $A$, we denote

 where the limit runs over the category of simplices of $A$, in the semi-simplicial sense.
-An equivalent description of $X_A$ is the mapping space from $A$ to $X$, that is, the set of natural transformations $A\to X$, equipped with the subspace topology of $\prod_n \map(A_n, X_n)$.
+An equivalent description of $X_A$ is the mapping space from $A$ to $X$, that is, the set of natural transformations $A\to X$, equipped with the subspace topology of $\prod_n \map(A_n, X_n)$; here $A_n$ is to be considered as a discrete topological space.
 With this notation, the canonical map $X_n\to X_{[n]}$ is an isomorphism, which we will view as an identification.
 (Here, and throughout this section, we denote by $[n]$ the semi-simplicial $n$-simplex, \emph{i.e.}, presheaf represented by $[n]$, and by $\dell[n]\subset [n]$ its boundary.)
 Also, the construction $X_A$ is covariantly functorial in $X$ and contravariantly functorial in $A$.

 \begin{definition} A map $P\colon X\to Y$ between semi-simplicial spaces is a \emph{Reedy fibration} if for all $n$, the map

 is a fibration. $X$ is \emph{Reedy fibrant} if the map to the terminal object $*$ is a Reedy fibration. \end{definition}